albertvucinovic/chat.sh/README.md

 ## Tools Available

-The client exposes two primary tools to the model:
+The client exposes two primary tools to the model which allow execution of local commands:

 - `bash(script: str)`: Execute shell scripts via `/bin/bash`
 - `python(script: str)`: Execute Python snippets in-process

+When the assistant generates a tool call, it will be displayed in a code block and you will be prompted for confirmation before execution.
+Type y to confirm execution, otherwise the tool call will be skipped.

 ## Usage